 This means they only have to mate once to lay fertile eggs during the year.

-It is possible to purchase a leo who has mated without your knowledge, only to wind up with fertile eggs in her enclosure a week later.
+It is possible to purchase a leopard gecko who has mated without your knowledge, only to wind up with fertile eggs in her enclosure a week later.

 While this phenomenon is rare, it does manage to catch leopard gecko owners off guard when they weren’t planning on raising babies.

-Leos have two eggs per clutch and can have as many as 16 eggs in one year from mating just once.
+Leos have two eggs per clutch and can have as many as 16 eggs from mating just once in one year.

-Leopard gecko eggs are not guaranteed to be fertile with sperm retention as there may not be enough sperm to adequately fertilize the eggs.
+Leopard gecko eggs are not guaranteed to be fertile with sperm retention as there may not be enough sperm to fertilize the eggs adequately.

 How To Tell When Your Leopard Gecko Is About To Lay Eggs